-Dr. Edwards is a graduate of Fort Valley State University (Middle Grades Education), University of Phoenix (Curriculum and Instruction), and has an Ed.D. in Educational Leadership from Argosy University in Sarasota, Florida.
+Dr. Edwards is a graduate of Fort Valley State University (Middle Grades Education), University of Phoenix (Curriculum and Instruction), and earned her Ed.D. in Educational Leadership from Argosy University in Sarasota, Florida.
 Although she has achieved proficiently in her professional career, learning is ongoing and there is so much more that she hopes to accomplish.
 She is currently employed with a school district about 20 miles south of Atlanta.
 Additionally, she is a Teacher Performance Assessor (TPA), with the world's largest education company, where she assesses a culmination of teacher interns' teaching materials, lesson plans, formative and summative assessment data, and the teaching and learning processes that demonstrate teacher effectiveness.
 Dr. Edwards is the founder of iCoach Teachers Educational Consultants, LLC.
 She provides engaging and effective training and coaching to K-12 public and private schools in the following areas: Cultural Proficiency, Literacy and Writing, Classroom Management, and Effective Instructional Practices.
 Additionally, she supports new teachers and coaches them as they transition into their new role as an instructor where the goal is for each teacher to become a more effective instructor while increasing student achievement.
-She is the author of an upcoming book, Achieving Success in Inner City Schools: A Guide for New and Seasoned Teachers.
+She is the author of Achieving Success in Inner City Schools: A Guide for New and Seasoned Teachers.
 To fulfill her lifelong desire, she is currently enrolled in courses to learn sign language.
-Dr. Edwards enjoys traveling, reading inspirational novels, and working with adult learners; she looks forward to her many endeavors.
+Dr. Edwards enjoys traveling, reading inspirational books, and working with adult learners; she looks forward to her many endeavors.